 I often turn to the Old Testament/Hebrew Bible in time of great personal need— particularly the psalms of lament such as Psalm 22 or 137 because they help remind me that one must speak the truth of what is going wrong or troubling (lament) in order to reach God’s salvation in the midst of the suffering.

-Kurt Manwaring: As a prominent theologian, do you feel you have a duty to comment on issues of morality in the political sphere?
-Is there a line somewhere delineating ethics and theology?
+Do you feel you have a duty to comment on issues of morality in the political sphere?
+Is there a line delineating ethics and theology?

 Ethics and theology are intimate dance partners — theology helps me think through how I experience God; ethics helps me think through how I must respond to this experience and also act on it.